Indiana Airports that we serve

 July is usually the hottest month in Indiana due to its high humidity and temperatures.
 Temperatures during the July is frequently in the 90s Fahrenheit.

-The “nicest” city is depend on the one’s personal interests and taste.
+The “nicest” city depends on one’s personal interests and taste.

 May is often the wettest month in Indiana and typically has more rain as the area transitions from spring to summer.